yinghua0/yinghua0.github.io/about.md

 From the start of my career, I’ve been driven by a curiosity for **how systems behave under constraints**, and how models and markets can balance efficiency with reliability.

 In my MBA program, I focused on the telecommunications industry and completed a term project on ISP pricing models — analyzing how bandwidth constraints and peak-hour demand relate to floating pricing and bidding.
-This concept is directly related to **congestion pricing in electricity markets** today.
+This concept is directly related to **congestion pricing and bidding mechanisms** used in electricity markets today — where supply constraints shape the [market clearing price](./market.md).

 After graduation, I worked as a **Market Planning Engineer** for a telecom manufacturer.
 There, I developed bid proposals for domestic tenders, aligning complex technical specifications with client requirements to secure procurement contracts.
 I also led the company’s debut at major global trade expos, coordinating cross-functional teams, marketing collateral, and international logistics.